 Cantona turned 30 in May 1996 (and would go on to retire the following summer), and Cole had an absolute shocker of a season in 1995-96, with the ultimate confidence striker looking barely able to keep his head in the game for long stretches of the season.

 Shearer was United’s prime transfer target after capping four incredible seasons for Blackburn by winning the Euro 96 Golden Boot, but he proved elusive in the face of rival interest from his hometown club, Newcastle, who he would eventually join for a world record fee of £15million.

 The previous year’s Bosman ruling opened up squad places for overseas players, however, allowing United to join the rest of the division in looking abroad for the answer to their problems.

 It had already been well-established that if you were looking for value from abroad, you went to Norway first.

-Ten Norwegians played in England’s top four divisions during the 1995-96 season, more than any nationality outside the UK and Ireland.
+Ten Norwegians played in England’s top four divisions during the 1995-96 season, more than any other nationality outside the UK and Ireland.